customdev-archive/custom-rpg-docs/CONTRIBUTING.md

 * Unrelated items about the documentation
 * Contents which are deemed unsafe for view to minors
 * Anything offensive for our community

+### Quick note
+We prefer anything written with HTML language for websites.
+We are welcoming `.md` extensions too.
+If you are uncertain about anything, feel free to ask us!